 Ozzie Virgil, catcher for the 1965 Pirates.
 He originally signed with the New York Giants as an amateur free agent in 1953 out of the Domincan Republic, and he made his big league debut three years later after working his way up from Class-C ball to Triple-A. Until Major League Baseball recently reclassified Negro League ball from 1920 through 1948 as Major League ball, Virgil was the first Major League player to be born in the Dominican.
 He is now the eighth player from his country to make the majors.
 He hit .259 in 118 games, with 63 runs, 24 extra-base hits, 60 RBIs and 50 walks during his first season with St Cloud of the Class-C Northern League, then moved to Class-B in 1954, where he hit .291 with 78 runs, 50 extra-base hits and 68 RBIs in 137 games for Danville of the Carolina League.
 Virgil was with Dallas of the Double-A Texas League in 1955, where he hit .295 with 86 runs, 31 doubles, 17 homers and 79 RBIs in 159 games.
 He improved his OPS each year during that stretch, going from a .693 mark in 1953, up to a .786 mark in 1955.
 A large majority of his minor league time was at third base, including most of his early work.
 His big league time was split over seven positions (not center field or pitcher), but he still played more third base than anywhere else.

-In 1956, Virgil put up a .265 average, 66 runs, 28 doubles, ten homers, 67 RBIs, 16 steals and a .702 OPS in 152 games for Minneapolis of the Triple-A American Association, before getting a September trial with the Giants.
+Virgil put up a .265 average in 1956, 66 runs, 28 doubles, ten homers, 67 RBIs, 16 steals and a .702 OPS in 152 games for Minneapolis of the Triple-A American Association, before getting a September trial with the Giants.
 He went 5-for-12 in three games.
 He spent the entire 1957 season with the Giants, seeing playing time at four spots, plus a lot of bench work.
 Virgil hit .235 with 26 runs, four homers and 24 RBIs in 96 games, setting career highs in each of the latter four categories.
 He had 226 at-bats that season without hitting a double.
 In 1958, he was traded to the Detroit Tigers, where he put in three partial seasons and spent all of 1959 in the minors.
 He hit .244 in 49 games in 1958, with 19 runs, ten doubles, three homers and 19 RBIs.
 The 1959 season was spent with Triple-A Charleston of the American Association, where he hit .269 in 154 games, with 57 runs, 29 extra-base hits and 49 RBIs.
 Virgil then batted .227 with 16 runs, nine extra-base hits and 13 RBIs in 62 games for the Tigers during the 1960 season.
 Virgil caught for the first time in 1959, though he played just one game at the position with the 1960 Tigers.
 During the 1961 season, Detroit dealt him to the Kansas City Athletics.
 Between the two stops, he batted .137 in 31 games.
 His only extra-base hit that year was a solo homer, which also accounted for his only RBI.

 Harry Riconda, shortstop for the 1929 Pirates.
 He began his pro career in 1916, but when the Pirates acquired him 13 years later, he had just 234 games in at the Major League level spread out over four seasons.
 Riconda debuted in pro ball at 19 years old with Springfield of the Class-B Eastern League, where he spent his first two seasons, while also seeing time with New Haven of the same league in 1917.
 Stats are extremely limited from these two seasons, showing a .199 average in 115 games in 1916, followed by a .205 average in 52 games split between his two teams in 1917.
 He played independent ball in 1918 in Brooklyn, while also playing basketball in the off-season.
 He remained in independent ball (and basketball) until the 1921 season when he returned to New Haven to play, with the Eastern League reclassifying to Class-A by then.
 It was there in 1922 that he earned his first big league call (1921 stats are unavailable).
 Riconda hit .335 with 43 extra-base hits in 116 games during the 1922 season for New Haven, then debuted in the majors in 1923 with the Philadelphia A’s.
 As a rookie, he batted .263 with 23 runs, 15 extra-base hits, 12 RBIs, and a .689 OPS in 55 games, seeing most of his time at third base.
 He played 83 games in 1924 (71 starts at third base) and he hit .253 with 20 extra-base hits, 21 RBIs and 34 runs scored.
 His OPS slipped 25 points from his rookie season.

-Riconda spent the entire 1925 season in the minors, hitting .320 with 39 extra-base hits in 141 games with Portland of the Double-A Pacific Coast League, which was the highest level of the minors at the time.
+Riconda spent the entire 1925 season in the minors, where he had a .320 and 39 extra-base hits in 141 games with Portland of the Double-A Pacific Coast League, which was the highest level of the minors at the time.
 He then played four games for the Boston Braves in 1926.
 Three of those games came in April and one in August.
 He broke his leg in a home plate collision on April 15th.
 He was forced into action mid-game on August 21st, but never played again that year after going 0-for-2 with two errors.
 The entire 1927 season was spent with Milwaukee of the Double-A American Association, where he had a huge season.
 Playing 168 games that year, he hit .353 with 86 extra-base hits, collecting 57 doubles, 18 triples and 11 homers.
 That earned him a trip back to the majors, where he got his longest look.
 Riconda hit .224 with 22 runs, 22 extra-base hits and 35 RBIs in 92 games for the Brooklyn Dodgers in 1928, seeing time at SS/2B/3B.
 His .623 OPS was 118 points below average for the league.

 Hal Carlson, pitcher for the 1917-23 Pirates.
 He spent three years in the minors prior to his Major League debut with the 1917 Pirates.
 He pitched for Rockford of the Class-C Wisconsin-Illinois League in 1914, where he went 13-10, with 183 strikeouts in 220 innings.
 His ERA isn’t available, but he allowed 3.19 runs per nine innings.
 In 1915, he saw time with Grand Rapids of the Class- B Central League and Rockford in the Class-B Three-I League.
 He had similar results at both stops, finishing the year with an 8-16, 3.03 record in 217 innings.
 Carlson won 23 games and posted a 2.78 ERA in 1916 at 24 years old while playing for Rockford.
 He pitched 291 innings that season, his third straight year eclipsing the 200+ inning mark.
 He was one of four players the Pirates acquired via the old Rule 5 draft at the end of the 1916 season.
 Carlson had a solid rookie season, while playing for a Pirates team that 103 losses in 1917.
 He went 7-11, 2.90 in 161.1 inning and didn’t allow a single home run.
 He made 17 starts and 17 relief appearances, finishing nine of those starts, with one shutout to his credit.
 The ERA sounds great for a rookie, but that was the end of the deadball era and he was actually above league average.
 The next year he pitched just 12 innings over three games before taking up active military duty in WWI.
 He returned in 1919 to go 8-10 with a career best, 2.23 ERA over 141 innings, and once again he managed to go an entire season without giving up a home run, though he did give up a homer during his brief time in 1918.
 His 1919 season consisted of 14 starts, eight relief appearances, seven complete games and one shutout.